-What would a freelancer do without invoices?
-Absolutely nothing!
-Learning how to write a special invoice is a crucial skill for any freelancer.
+Learning how to write an invoice is a crucial skill for freelancers to have.
 Not receiving the correct amount of payment or not receiving it on time is a problem many freelancers face.
 A good invoice is often the key to solving these problems.

 Invoices must be issued either on paper or, if the recipient agrees, electronically.
 But in any case, in an invoice, deliveries or other services are billed to a customer.
-It must therefore contain all important information about delivered product, payment, seller and customer.
+It must therefore contain information about the delivered product, payment, seller and customer.

 If you work as a freelancer, you will need to bill your customer for each order or project.

-But an invoice is not only that – it can be a statement for your professionalism and abilities, highlighting the fact that you know your business in detail, which helps your image.
-This is why we decided to write an article to guide you through the process of an invoice.
+An invoice is not only a bill though – it can also be a statement about your professionalism and abilities, and can be used to highlight the fact that you know your business in detail.

-The next lines will provide you with some vital tips on writing an invoice, as well as a couple of great templates to spare your time.
+This article will help provide you with some vital tips on writing an invoice, as well as a couple of great templates as examples.

 The most important elements of an invoice